Liquid-Phase Microscopy

 Liquid-Phase STEM in Ionic Liquids

 Besides conventional LP-STEM methods in water and solvent-based media, an alternative approach using ionic liquids has proven to be extraordinarily useful to realize high resolution imaging in a liquid phase.
 In this approach, tiny droplets or thin films of ionic liquid containing the sample of interest are examined in the microscope without encapsulation, whereas the motion of single atoms in the liquid during dynamic processes can be observed and recorded in situ.
-Moreover, the speed of dynamic processes in ionic liquids can be manipulated by in situ heating if ionic liquids with suitably temperature-dependent viscosities are used.
+Moreover, the speed of dynamic processes in ionic liquids can be manipulated by in situ heating if ionic liquids with suitably temperature-dependent viscosities

 Exemplary sketch of an ionic liquid droplet within which CdS QDs and single atoms are recorded in situ by annular dark field scanning transmission electron microscopy (ADF-STEM).
 The movie shows a short sequence of the dynamics during CdS QD formation.